American Religious Sounds Project

 While most groups doing promotions on the Oval are OSU-affiliated or composed mainly of students, many of the religious groups who visit are from outside the university.
 When many students are likely to be outside, visiting preachers and activists have a guaranteed audience.
 Some religious demonstrators are highly political, focusing on issues like abortion, gender roles, and LGBTQ rights.
 These visitors can often be heard across the Oval and spotted by the clusters of amused, curious, or dismayed students they attract.
 Others are less vocal about politics, choosing instead to pass out literature about their traditions, such as Seventh-Day Adventism, the Ahmadiyya Islamic movement, and Christian Young-Earth Creationism.
 For many students, proselytism on the Oval is a go-to example of religion as they encounter it at OSU.

-- Outdoor preaching and student reaction
+- Pro-life demonstrators and student reaction

 - Ohio State University Oval

 - City / State

 - Columbus, OH

 - Recorded On